Transgressing the algebraic coarse character map: Main argument

 \begin{proof} By \cref{LemmaIndexPairing}, if $x \in \tilde{K}^{p-1}(\partial_h M)$ is the pullback of a class $x' \in \tilde{K}^{p-1}(N)$ under $p\colon \partial_h M \to N$, the right hand side of \eqref{PairingEquation} may be reformulated as

 where the right hand side is the canonical pairing between (reduced) $K$-theory and $K$-homology of $N$.
-With a view on \eqref{RewritingRightHandSide}, the question now becomes under which assumptions we can prove the equality of
+With a view on \eqref{RewritingRightHandSide}, the question becomes under which assumptions we can prove the equality of

 where in the second step, we used commutativity of \eqref{SmallerDiagram}.
-We may now ``cancel'' the Chern characters on the right hand side of \eqref{PairingEquation2} to obtain the left hand side, thus establishing equality in \eqref{PairingEquation2} and \eqref{PairingEquation}. \end{proof}
+We may now ``cancel'' the Chern characters on the right hand side of \eqref{PairingEquation2}, which means to exploit that the pairing of a $K$-homology class with a $K$-theory class is the same as the pairing of the corresponding classes in (co-)homology obtained by applying the Chern characters, to obtain the left hand side, thus showing equality in \eqref{PairingEquation2} and \eqref{PairingEquation}. \end{proof}

-\subsection{Reduction to summable Fredholm modules}
+\subsection{Reduction to $1$-summable Fredholm modules}

 We will not be able to establish the commutativity of \eqref{SmallerDiagram} unconditionally.
-Our discussion is based on the following inflation of \eqref{SmallerDiagram}, where we have to assume that $M$ is a smooth manifold.
+Our discussion is based on the following inflation of \eqref{SmallerDiagram}, where we have to assume that $N$ is Higson dominated, and $(M_N, N)$ is a finite CW-pair and $M$ is a smooth manifold (since we will use the discussion in Section \ref{sec_chern_boundary}):

-Here we consider the set of ($1$-)summable Fredholm modules, which on the one hand define elements in the analytic $K$-homology group $K_*^{\mathrm{an}, \mathrm{lf}}(M)$.
+Here we consider the set of $1$-summable Fredholm modules, which on the one hand define elements in the analytic $K$-homology group $K_*^{\mathrm{an}, \mathrm{lf}}(M)$.
 On the other hand, we will show that (in the case that $* \in \{0, 1\}$) there is an ``algebraic assembly map'' that yields elements in $K_*^{\mathrm{alg}}(\cB M)$, in such a way that both subdiagrams of the large left rectangle commute.

 Commutativity of the diagram involving $\tau_N$ is Lemma~\ref{lem_boundary_factors1} (together with a change of pictures for $K$-homology) and commutativity of the right two squares is Proposition~\ref{prop_different_cherns}.
 The diagram involving $T_N$ is \eqref{BoundaryComparisonMap_N}.
-Regarding the left square, the following result will be proved in Sections~\ref{sec_alg_assembly} and \ref{SectionConnesMoscovici}.
+Regarding the left square, the following result will be proved in Sections~\ref{sec_alg_assembly} and \ref{SectionConnesMoscovici}: